 If you are not playing the tournament, check out is Saturday morning by 11 AM.

 If you are playing all five rounds of the tournament, you should not plan to leave campus any earlier than 7:00 PM on the second Sunday of camp.
 If you need to leave earlier than that to accommodate your travel schedule, you should take byes in one or more rounds of the tournament.

 For airport arrivals and departures, please allow for at least a one hour commute between the airport and campus.
 Sometimes it takes only 25 minutes to make the drive, but Atlanta traffic can be unpredictable!

 All campers will receive one pillow with pillowcase, one fitted sheet, one flat sheet, one medium weight blanket, two bath towels, and one washcloth.
 This is not a hotel- nobody makes your bed for you, and you don't get fresh linens during the week.
 What you get at check-in is it for the whole week.
 Campers may choose to bring additional pillows or blankets or towels as they feel is necessary- campers planning to swim during rec time should bring a towel to take to the pool as the dorm towels must stay in the dorm.

 What is the typical age range at camp?

 Age range is 10 to adult.
 (Adult campers are rare however- usually there are around 5, and very often they are the parents of campers.)
-12-14 is our sweet spot, in 2015 57 out of our 120 campers were in that range.
+In 2015, 57 out of our 120 campers were between 12 and 14 years old.

 What about a commuter/day camper only option?